API Reference

 AstroAngles.format_angleMethod

-Given the (whole, minutes, seconds) parts of an angle, will format into a string with the given delimiter(s).
-These parts can be generated by the xxx2dms and xxx2hms methods, for sexagesimal and hour:minute:second outputs.
-Multiple delimiters can be given in a tuple or vector placed after their respective values.
+Format the (whole, minutes, seconds)parts of an angle into a delimited string.
+The parts are typically produced by the deg2dms, deg2hms, rad2dms, rad2hms, ha2dms, and ha2hms methods, and may be passed either as a single tuple or as three separate positional arguments.
 For more control over formatting, consider using Printf or a package like Format.jl.

 Examples